Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Patriots stats and trends

-- This season, the Patriots won ATS in their only game as an underdog of 4.5 points or more.
+- The Patriots have been underdogs by 4.5 points or more once this season and covered the spread.

-- New England's games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- New England's games this year have hit the over on three of seven set point totals (42.9%).

+- The Patriots put up 25.6 points per game, comparable to the 25.0 the Chargers surrender.

-- New England is 1-1 against the spread and 1-1 overall in games when it puts up more than 25.0 points.
+- New England is 1-1 against the spread and 1-1 overall when the team puts up more than 25.0 points.

-- The Patriots have turned the ball over 11 times this season, two more turnovers than the Chargers have forced (9).
+- This year the Patriots have turned the ball over 11 times, two more than the Chargers' takeaways (9).

 Home and road insights